craig-br/lightspeed-demos/playbooks/cloud/aws/README.md

 #### Uncomment and generate task first task description `- name: Create t3.medium instance`

+- Suggestion used the Playbook name, `AWS Cloud Operations`, to know which Ansible module to use.
 - Used natural language prompt to generate syntactically correct Ansible Playbook Task.
 - Suggestion incorporated Ansible best practices and used Fully Qualified Collection Name (FQCN).
 - Suggestion provides good variable examples for module arguments.